Click on the committee name for a brief description and the list of members.

 The Annual Meeting Program Committee selects the theme for the Annual Meeting and determines topics for keynote, plenary, and concurrent sessions.
 Members recruit speakers, provide guidance on expectations, and work with staff and other SSP groups to plan the schedule and promote the meetings.

-The Communications Committee is responsible for helping guide SSP’s internal and external communications, including the Web site, social networking sites (Facebook, LinkedIn, Twitter), and the Scholarly Kitchen.
+The Communications Committee is responsible for helping guide SSP’s internal and external communications, including the Web site, and social networking sites (Facebook, LinkedIn, Twitter).
 Members generate content and messages, suggest policies and practices, and assist in keeping the organization current by recommending traditional and alternative communication strategies.

 The Development Committee is responsible for promoting organizational membership, for sponsorship, and for exhibits development.
 The committee seeks new exhibitors and encourages current exhibitors (including sponsors of the Travel Grant program) to return for future conferences.